jasonbronson/garage-door-opener/README.md

 Monitor and control your garage door.
 Garage door opener is an opensource interface for mobile phones allowing you to open and close your garage door.

-Using bootstrap 3 and Jquery 2
+Using arduino, bootstrap 3 and Jquery 2

 ## Installation